opdavies/oliverdavies.uk/source/_pages/cv.md

 - Led a development team consisting of colleagues in other offices as well as an off-site client contractor.
 - Completed an in-progress Drupal 7 project, adding missing functionality and fixing bugs.
-- Created and shared a Vagrant and Puppet based development environment to ensure consistency for Developers.

 ### Application Developer & System Administrator at Nomensa (Bristol, UK) - 2012 to 2013